hzeller/rpi-rgb-led-matrix/README.md

 ready-made vs. single-chain tradeoff is worthwhile, then you might go for that (I am not affiliated with Adafruit).

-Adafruit also offers a [bonnet](https://www.adafruit.com/product/3211), which is a plug-and-play variant of the HAT with no soldering required, and is slightly cheaper.

 ### Switch the Pinout

 The Adafruit HAT/Bonnet uses this library but a modified pinout to support other